cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 * You can **insert the pixel on every page of your website with just ONE click**.
 No need to edit any posts or pages

-* **Optimize your site for Facebook Custom Audiences.** We add a special event (GeneralEvent) on every page that will send key parameters to Facebook, like content name, content ID, category name and post type.
+* **Optimise your site for Facebook Custom Audiences.** We add a special event (GeneralEvent) on every page that will send key parameters to Facebook, like content name, content ID, category name and post type.
 You can use it to create super-powerful Custom Audiences to retarget with your ads, or to expand your reach with Lookalike Audiences.

 >**How to use the GeneralEvent**
 >